-Bangkok University Gallery (BUG) presents, in partnership with Nova Contemporary, Museum of the Swamp of Eels, an exhibition by artist Aracha Cholitgul as part of their BRANDNEW 2017 ART PROJECT.
+In partnership with Bangkok University Gallery (BUG), Nova Contemporary is pleased to present Museum of the Swamp of Eels by artist Aracha Cholitgul.
+This exhibition forms a part of BUG's BRANDNEW 2017 ART PROJECT.

 Aracha Cholitgul (b.1988, Bangkok, Thailand) is a storyteller who creates logical perspectives out of nonsensical thinking.
 She is interested in history, culture, philosophy and spirituality.
 Cholitgul uses intimacy as a tool to explore meanings of and relationships between things and beings.
 After various mental processes, her works can take on many physical forms, mostly as a combination of writings, drawings, craftworks, and photographs.
 The abstraction in her works provides a safe space for self interpretations while at the same time welcomes the audience to her own personal dimension.